SBT Brasil: History

 SBT lacked a prime time news bulletin since the cancellation of TJ Brasil, when Boris Casoy left the network and joined Record.
 This debilitated its news operation, with Jornal do SBT shown in the morning and late at night.
 In 2005, to counter the lack of a primetime bulletin, SBT hired Ana Paula Padrão, formerly of Jornal da Globo, to host the new bulletin, which was set to air at 10pm in an initial plan.
-The network released campaigns poking at Globo and creating puns with her surname saying "Globo no longer has standard" ("Padrão", her surname, is "standard" in Portuguese, with the joke being a reference to Globo's quality standards).
+The network released campaigns poking at Globo and creating puns with her surname saying "Globo no longer has standard" (Padrão, her surname, is "standard" in Portuguese, with the joke being a reference to Globo's quality standards).
 The program aired for the first time on August 15, 2005, in the wake of a trend where there was an increased number of non-Globo newscasts presented by "Globo school" presenters (who formerly worked at the network).
 Jornal da Band reacted by moving to the same timeslot as SBT Brasil (7:15pm).

 In its early years, SBT Brasil had constant airtime fluctuations (from the initial 7:15pm slot; in 2007 it aired at 9:30pm), which would cause a decline in ratings.
 Dissatisfied with the results, facing an IBOPE average of only five points, she planned a series of changes, including in its reporting style, as well as a "golden dream" of her, moving to 9pm.

 On October 5, 2018, its format changed, ending the functions of its commentators, with the presenters in charge of the entire bulletin.
 This led to the firing of Kennedy Alencar, who was its political analyst.

 On March 11, 2024, it was reformulated, taking a more informal structure, compared to its competitors, abandoning the table standard, which was in use since the beginning.
-César Filho became its new presenter, replacing Marcelo Torres, qwho became the network's international correspondent in Argentina, and Márcia Dantas, who became the weather presenter and editor-in-chief.
+César Filho became its new presenter, replacing Marcelo Torres, who became the network's international correspondent in Argentina, and Márcia Dantas, who became the weather presenter and editor-in-chief.